A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 While reviewing the Sudio Fem in January, I wondered, would the Swedish manufacturer soon include active noise cancelling (ANC) with its earbuds?

-With ambient noise and distractions often the worst impediments to audio enjoyment, does the inclusion of ANC thus makes the Sudio Ett one of the best wireless earbuds to own?
+With ambient noise and distractions often the worst impediments to audio enjoyment, does the inclusion of ANC then makes the Sudio Ett one of the best wireless earbuds to own?
 Especially when considering its reasonable, mid-range price tag?

 But I jump ahead.
 Let’s take a look at the specifications first, which are pretty impressive in writing.